sophie-la-li/duckdb-php/README.md

 This package provides a [DuckDB](https://github.com/duckdb/duckdb) Client API for PHP.

-Focused on performance, it uses the official [C API](https://duckdb.org/docs/api/c/overview.html) internally through [FFI](https://www.php.net/manual/en/book.ffi.php) obtaining good benchmarks.
+Focus on performance, it uses the official [C API](https://duckdb.org/docs/api/c/overview.html) internally through [FFI](https://www.php.net/manual/en/book.ffi.php) obtaining good benchmarks.
 However, it is not just a wrapper for the C API and provides custom methods PHP flavored to work with DuckDB in a simple way.
 It works on linux, windows and macOS with PHP versions greater than 8.2.